chipnbits/flowtrain_stochastic_interpolation/readme.md

 ```

 This package also installs a dependency for synthetic geological data generation:
-[`GeoGen`](https://github.com/eldadHaber/StructuralGeo/releases/tag/v1.0), which will be installed automatically via `pip`.
+[`StructuralGeo`](https://github.com/eldadHaber/StructuralGeo/releases/tag/v1.0), which will be installed automatically via `pip`.

 ---

-## GeoGen Integration
+## StructuralGeo Integration

-The `project/` directory contains code and supporting files for training and evaluating flow-based models on 3D GeoGen data.
+The `project/` directory contains code and supporting files for training and evaluating flow-based models on 3D StructuralGeo data.
 These models are designed for stochastic interpolation using flow-matching techniques.

 The codebase is built on: